How This Foodie Changed Her Diet After Being Diagnosed with Type 2 Diabetes

 How does diabetes impact your day-to-day life?
 What changes did you make to your everyday life?

 Diabetes affected my life in many ways, especially in my work environment and social life.
 I had to instill a stronger sense of self-discipline in myself.
 I realized that things were going to change.
-At work, I had to include my own “snack time” so I would keep my sugar levels steady while moving a lot at work.
+At work, I had to include my own “snack time” so I would keep my blood sugar levels steady while moving a lot at work.
 I learned how to count carbohydrates and how to read the nutrition facts on everything.
 Managing healthier portions of food was hard for me because I love food so much.
 My parents and I changed our meals at home, we included more salads, vegetables and less fried foods.
 I invested in an air fryer to use for my meals.
 I eat breakfast every single morning, when before I wasn’t a breakfast person at all.
 I had to make some big changes to my diet, like my Starbucks order, and that was a challenge for me.
 But thanks to some amazing Pinterest and Instagram pages, I was able to learn how to modify my drink order to something with fewer carbohydrates.

 We love your food blog on Instagram!
 How has your relationship with food changed?
 What do you want people to know about type 2 diabetes and food?